-Suzoo’s Wool Works is over 20 years old and was first a Rug Hooking Studio then grew up in to a fiber arts studio.
-My name is Jenn Kulick, owner and current visionary.
-I have two degrees with no regrets for either: double major art history/ancient civilizations and major marketing/design.
-I hit the fiber arts scene when felting and spinning were experiencing a renaissance.
+Suzoo’s Wool Works is over 20 years old and was first a Rug Hooking Studio.
+My name is Jenn (Andreson) Kulick, owner and current visionary.
+I hit the fiber arts scene early 2003 when the knitting was experiencing a renaissance.
 Knitting was the “hobby du jour” and indie dyers weren’t really something anyone talked about.
-My teachers was my Mother who learned from Jane Olsen and other established dyers in the rug hooking world.
+My teacher was my Mother, Suzoo who learned from Jane Olsen and other established dyers in the rug hooking world.
 I may have been born with “wool in the blood”, but had to learn the ropes of a yarn shop business, teach myself fiber arts then move to Texas for my farm and sheep.

 Back tracking a bit, I graduated from Clark University with a double major in Art History and Ancient Civilizations with a minor in Greek.
 My senior year they released an at-home version of Illustrator and Photoshop.
 This completely detoured me.
 Instead of pursuing a Masters degree, I returned to school and graduated a year and a half later with a degree in Marketing and minor in Graphic Design.
 Everything I took in has helped to shape my business sense, customer service skills and deeper passion for the fashion and design industry.
 My main goal was to be a fashion designer but I lacked the courage to go up against others.
 So I put my energy in learning GIS, advertising and marketing.
 Owning a storefront has put me center stage giving me the PR and customer service skills much needed in this industry.